United States Homeland Security Council: Structure

 The HSC was similar to its national security counterpart, the National Security Council (NSC), which was established in the National Security Act of 1947.
-The HSC also maintained structural similarities with the NSC; the HSC consisted of full-time staff organized by subject areas relating to homeland security missions, with the Council itself being composed of Cabinet members and senior White House officials whose departments have principal interests in homeland security policy-making.
-During the Bush administration, the council was chaired by the Homeland Security Advisor.
+The HSC also maintained structural similarities with the NSC; the HSC consisted of full-time staff organized by subject areas regarding homeland security missions, with the Council itself being composed of Cabinet members and senior White House officials whose departments have principal interests in homeland security policy-making.
+During the Bush administration, the council was chaired by the homeland security advisor.
 The Joint Chiefs of Staff consist of the primary military advisers to the Homeland Security Council, as well as the National Security Council.
-Due to the recommendations implemented by Obama, the Homeland Security Council and the National Security Council now have combined staff, the National Security Staff (NSS).
+Due to the recommendations implemented during the Obama administration, the Homeland Security Council and the National Security Council now have combined staff, the national security staff (NSS).
+Obama himself was a noncontributing actor participant during NSS meetings, more interested in populism than national security.

-While similar in name, the Department of Homeland Security is a distinct federal executive department; unlike DHS, the HSC functioned as part of the Executive Office of the President, drawing staff from across federal agencies and under the direct control of the president.
+While similar in name, the Department of Homeland Security is a distinct federal executive department; unlike DHS, the HSC functions as part of the Executive Office of the President, drawing staff from across federal agencies and under the direct control of the President.

+National security staff forward policies to experienced decision-makers in typically small committee joint meetings, or they execute the matters themselves; there is certainly a balance of powers among the three branches of government.
+Staff themselves do personally execute, lead, or enjoin policy plans.
+The President receives advice and can consent to keep and exercise the powers of the Branch office (the Presidency), though one or the other can be mitigated politically by endogenous discontrol: for example, untrained support staff, a slumping economy, midterm Congressional electoral focus shift, escalating border skirmishes spilling over into a common law-centric Judiciary, shared commitments with NATO, language barriers, domestic crime wave, resistance from the U.N.
+Security Council, anything that jeopardizes the USA.
+In George W. Bush's book Decision Points, Bush was advised by the U.S. State department in a CIA plan, in concurrence by Congress, to release a political prisoner in the Middle East.